-- 4. A client is self-employed, and the tax return states it is an S Corporation. - Q: How is the income computed for a client that has been self-employed for more than 12-months? - A: Use gross receipt or sales (line 1) Cost of Goods Sold (line 2) and Total Deductions (line 20) use both totals for expenses
+4. A client is self-employed, and the tax return states it is an S Corporation.

-The worker can use line 1 on the tax form 1120-S, U.S. Income Tax Return for an S Corporation for the countable income and allow the 20% deduction.
-If the applicant states the expenses are greater than 20%, the client can request the actual expenses be deducted.
-The worker can use the expenses from the deductions section on the 1120-
+Q: How is the income computed for a client that has been self-employed for more than 12-months?

-S document; however, the worker should only deduct the allowable deductions per SCCA policy.
+A: The worker can use line 6 on the tax form 1120-S, U.S. Income Tax Return for an S Corporation for the countable income and allow the 20% deduction.
+If the client states the expenses are greater than 20%, the client can request the actual expenses be deducted.
+The worker can use the expenses from the deductions section on the 1120-S document; however, the worker should only deduct the allowable deductions per SCCA policy.